metalcarratt/ministry/ls/Philippians/msg28.md

 dung compared to christ. this proves this aspects cannot be something apart from christ.

 virtue and praise are a summary of the aspects of a life of living christ.

+pt2-3

+these virtues are not something natural. we are like glove needing a hand. otherwise our virtues are empty.